carlosproca/gene-expr-norm-paper/README.md

 # Gene Expression Normalization Paper

-Custom code for reproducing the results of the research paper by Roca, Gomes, Amorim & Scott-Fordsmand: "A novel normalization approach unveils blind spots in gene expression profiling".
+Custom code for reproducing the results of the research paper by Roca, Gomes, Amorim & Scott-Fordsmand: "Variation-preserving normalization unveils blind spots in gene expression profiling".

 ## Instructions